fredreichbier/io-cinvoke/README.rst

 CInvoke is licensed under the revised BSD license.

-Unfortunately, CInvoke for Io is only tested with the included samples.
+CInvoke for Io is only tested with the included samples; there is a minimal gtk example included.

-A test gtk binding does not work.
-So, it is probably not usable for everyone yet, but hopefully in the future.
-There is no real documentation at the moment, but it's planned.
+There is no documentation at the moment, but it's planned.
-Have fun.
-Or anything else.